 Whilst I’ve made lots of large savoury gluten free pies and quiches, I thought it would make a nice change to have a go at making some small individual ones.
 The perfect snack to grab from a buffet table or to savour with a nice ice-cold glass of fizz!

 I’m delighted to share this recipe for gluten free YUM YUM cake with you (the name alone makes me happy!).
 The original recipe for this gorgeous cake came from a little recipe book that belonged to my grandma.
 It’s one of those books that happened, thanks to various people kindly contributing their favourite recipes.
 I love this idea!
 And there really are some smashing recipes in the book.
 I will of course be sharing more of them with you over time, but for today, I’m going with the one my grandma contributed…which is YUM YUM cake!

 Had a little bash at making a gluten free steamed jam sponge pudding the other day and was absolutely over the moon with how well it turned out.
 The sponge was perfectly light and compared fabulously to the ‘gluten filled’ steamed puddings I’d enjoyed many years ago.

-Gluten free baking sometimes gets a bad press.
-But over the years, I’ve discovered that it’s really not that much different from standard baking and certainly worth the effort.
+Many people believe that gluten free baking is tricky, but over the years I’ve discovered that it’s really not that much different from standard baking and is certainly worth the effort.